ZekeeAUZ/PortSniffer/README.md

 PortSniffer scans a range of TCP ports on a target IP or hostname and reports which ports are open.
 It is designed for beginners to learn basic networking and cybersecurity concepts using Python’s built-in socket library.

 ## Usage
-1. Clone or download the repository.
+1.Clone or download the repository.

-2. Open a terminal in the project folder.
+2.Open a terminal in the project folder.

 3.Run the script:
 `python3 port_sniffer.py`